 Look around you right now.
-You are in a book study thinking about the future of your group of changemakers with a few other people.
-You might be sitting in a basement yourself, you might be on Zoom, or you could be at someone's home considering this text.
-This is not dissimilar from the starting point of the story which you're now reading.
+You are in a book study thinking about the future of your community of faith with a few other people.
+You might be sitting in a basement yourself, you might be on Zoom, or at someone's home considering this text.
+This is not dissimilar from the starting point of the Just Like Family (JLF) story, which you're now reading.

 You might think, "We don't have that much.
 How could we do something like this?"
-Yet, by looking at what you have, you can begin to see the abundance available to changemakers generally-and to you specifically.
+Yet, by looking at what you have, you can begin to see the abundance available to communities of faith generally, and to you specifically.
 You might see these things around you:

-A building in the middle of town or a space where people can meet.

-- A team of amazing volunteers that are willing to do work that is not necessarily in the spotlight. - A network of other community partners and connections. - A community of people with personal financial resources as well as an organization's resources. - A community that trusts each other, likes each other, and is loyal to each other.
+- A building in town or a space where people can meet - A team of amazing volunteers that will do work that isn't necessarily in the spotlight - A community of people with personal financial resources, along with the organization's financial resources - A community that trusts each other, even likes each other, and has each other's backs